 If you have ever sold a property you must have known how effective the services of real estate agents turned out for you.
-They do it all on your behalf and often go to extra length to serve your best interests.
+They do it all on your behalf and often go to extra lengths to serve your best interests.

 They are the experts of the market and are equipped with the appropriate knowledge about the state laws and lease terms which makes selling or buying property a smooth ride for the landlord or tenant.

 A pro-tenant reform in the structure of the broker’s fee is recently been framed by the Department of State (DOS).
 According to the clarification served by the department, the law effectively banned the practice of asking prospective tenants to pay a broker’s commission.
-According to these developments, the broker’s fee which historically been transferred to the tenants must now be paid by landlords instead.
+According to these developments, the broker’s fee which has historically been transferred to the tenants must now be paid by landlords instead.

 However, if tenants decide to hire the services of a broker, they will still have to pay a commission or fee.

 Though the laws were implemented the restraining orders from the court have effectively stopped the implementation of new guidelines.
-Meanwhile, if you are looking to find an apartment with the help of a real estate agent, you are supposed to pay the commission.
+Meanwhile, if you are looking to find an apartment with the help of a real estate agent.
+You are supposed to pay the commission.

 As clearly mentioned in the guidance, the law is not retrospective.
-This exactly means that it will not affect any dealings or transfers conducted before the issuing of guidance; on the 31st of January.
+This exactly means that it will not affect any dealings or transfers conducted before the issuing of guidance; on 31st January.
 In case you paid the broker’s fee in between the interim, it is not subject to refund now.

 To be honest, it’s quite possible.
 So far the matter is in court and it may swing either way.
 To clear the doubt in the first place, restraining orders on the hearing does not mean any verdict of turning down the new guidance.